Lawson Bates Shares Jana Duggar Photo And Quickly Deletes It, Sparking Romance Rumors

 “Wouldn’t surprise me if he posted it and deleted it on purpose to start rumours.
 Does he have another itunes single coming out?” the commenter wrote.

-Another fan joked that the two might already be courting that their gardening date was being chaperoned by young Spurgeon.
+Another fan joked that the two might already be courting as their gardening date was being chaperoned by young Spurgeon.

 The romance talk eventually sparked a debate over whether Jana and Lawson are right for each other.
-They do have a lot in common: they both come from similar conservative Christian fundamentalist backgrounds; they both appear on reality shows; and they both grew up with 18 siblings.
+They do have a lot in common: they both come from similar conservative Christian fundamentalist backgrounds; they both appear on reality shows; they both grew up with 18 siblings.
 The Duggar and Bates families are also good friends, as evidenced by a photo that Lawson recently shared on Instagram.
 In the snapshot, he and his brothers are hanging out with Jason Duggar.

 However, some critics of a possible Jana-Lawson love match think that their personalities are too different; Jana is quiet and reserved, while Lawson is more outgoing.
-He also seems to love being in the spotlight, while the oldest Duggar daughter seems content to step back and let her siblings be the star of the show.
+He also seems to love being in the spotlight, while the oldest Duggar daughter seems content to step back and let her siblings be the stars of the show.

 “I could be wrong— but I feel like Jana would want someone more outdoorsy/ handyman… and less self absorbed than Lawson,” wrote one Redditor.